Sitefinity/Telerik.Sitefinity.Samples.IntegrationTests/README.md

     The Project designer isn displayed.
   2. Select the _Reference Paths_ tab page.
-  3. Browse and select the folder where **Telrik.Sitefinity.Samples.Dependencies** folder is located.
+  3. Browse and select the folder where **Telerik.Sitefinity.Samples.Dependencies** folder is located.
   4. Click the _Add Folder_ button.